waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **QUICK CLAW:** Received from a Teacher in the National Park.
 When held by a Pokémon, it may allow them to attack first in battle.

 # Lessons Learned & New Principles
-- **Positional Verification:** After any interruption (battle, dialogue, menu), I MUST verify my current `(x, y)` coordinates in the Game State Information before planning my next move.
+- **Positional Verification:** After any interruption (battle, dialogue, menu), I MUST verify my current (x, y) coordinates in the Game State Information before planning my next move.
 Assuming a path plan has completed without verification is a critical failure.
 - **Pathfinder Edge Cases:** Path reconstruction for impassable destinations is a common failure point.
 When a pathfinder bug is suspected, this specific logic should be one of the first things to be examined and tested.

-# Lessons Learned & New Principles
 - **Proactive Object Marking:** I must mark any unidentified object as soon as it appears on screen.
 Waiting until it blocks my path is inefficient and reactive.
 Proactive marking maintains a consistently accurate map.